Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Domain walls in valley-Zeeman SOC

-First of all, a domain with constant $\lvz,\lr\neq0$ has a gap $\frac{2|\lr\lvz|}{\sqrt{\lr^2+\lvz^2}}$ at half filling even though neither coupling on its own opens a gap in graphene.
-Let us therefore consider a DW: the auxiliary Hamiltonian $\tilde{H}$ has the spectrum
+We use the spectral flow theorem to show that a DW in valley-Zeeman spin-orbit coupling in presence of a constant non-zero Rashba spin-orbit coupling hosts propagating modes which were not identified before.
+First, a domain with constant $\lvz,\lr\neq0$ has a gap $\frac{2|\lr\lvz|}{\sqrt{\lr^2+\lvz^2}}$ at half filling even though neither coupling on its own opens a gap in graphene.
+Hence we consider a domain wall in $\lvz(x)$.
+The spectral flow theorem, whose application is presented in full detail in Appendix~\ref{app:SFT}, prescribes to look at an auxiliary Hamiltonian matrix $\tilde{H}$ in which $-i\partial_x$ is replaced by a parameter $k_x$, giving the spectrum: \begin{widetext}